 Any car accident involving rideshare that wasn’t your fault leaves you eligible for compensation.
-To get the most out of your case, get in touch with a Paterson Uber accident lawyer at Peter N. Davis & Associates to discover just how much compensation you can get.
+To get the most out of your case, get in touch with a Lodi Uber accident lawyer at Peter N. Davis & Associates to discover just how much compensation you can get.
 We can help whether you were hurt as a rideshare driver, passenger, or another driver who was hit by a rideshare driver.
 Contact us today to learn more about everything we can do to help your case with a free consultation.

 Were You Hurt in a Rideshare Accident?